pataruco/ga-lessons/lessons/intro-jquery-plugins/slides.md

 ## Waypoints

-This is a library that allows you to trigger JS behaviour when the user scrolls to a certain point in the page.
+This is a library that allows you to trigger JavaScript behaviour when the user scrolls to a certain point in the page.

 It's a very lightweight library but comes in really useful for drawing attention to a particular element or section of the page just in time for the user to see it.